Disability Film Festival April 2008 Light House Media Centre Wolverhampton

 All day, Fri - Sun Watch all of the Festival Film Submissions - FREE

-The Disability Film Festival is funded by the National Lottery through the UK Film Council and Screen WM, Arts Council West Midlands and is a joint project between Outside Centre, Wolverhampton’s leading Disability Arts organisation, and Light House, The Chubb Buildings, Fryer Street, Wolverhampton, WV1 1HT
+The Disability Film Festival is funded by the National Lottery through the UK Film Council and Screen WM, Arts Council West Midlands and is a joint project between Digital Disability, Wolverhampton’s leading Disability Arts organisation, and Light House, The Chubb Buildings, Fryer Street, Wolverhampton, WV1 1HT

 DISABILITY FILM FESTIVAL